 - shaved parmesan cheese for serving (optional)

-- While the pasta cooks, heat 2 tablespoons of the truffle olive oil to a large skillet over medium-high heat.
+- While the pasta cooks, heat 2 tablespoons of the truffle oil to a large skillet over medium-high heat.
 Add the onion and cook for about a minute until sizzling, stirring frequently.
-Next, throw in the garlic and heat for another minute, stirring continuously to prevent charring.
+Next, toss in the garlic and heat for another minute, stirring continuously to prevent charring.
 Add the mushrooms to the skillet and season with salt and pepper.
 Stir occasionally for 5-8 minutes or until the mushrooms have given up their juices and are beginning to brown.
 Scrape the vegetables into a bowl and set aside.